cavi-au/Consent-O-Matic/README.md

 ### Hide

-This action sets css property `display` to `none` on the DOM selection.
+This action sets css class 'ConsentOMatic-CMP-Hider' on the DOM selection.
+The default css rules will then set opacity to 0 on the element.

 Example:
 ```json